iamriysharma12/BFSI_loan_dataset_insight/README.md

 In simpler terms, you are trying to answer:

-Which loan products have the highest default rates?
-Which cities/branches are performing well or poorly?
-What is the overall portfolio health — outstanding balance, NPA count, default rate?
-How is the credit score distributed across customers?
-Which relationship managers are bringing in the most business?
+1.)
+Which loan products have the highest default rates? /n 2.)Which cities/branches are performing well or poorly? /n 3.)What is the overall portfolio health — outstanding balance, NPA count, default rate? /n 4.)How is the credit score distributed across customers? /n 5.)Which relationship managers are bringing in the most business? /n